 Ben Hills is one of Australia’s best-known journalists.
 A three-time foreign correspondent, he has reported from more than 60 countries on five continents in a career stretching back to the 1960s.
 Working mainly for the Fairfax group (with a spell at the 60 Minutes TV current affairs programme) he specialised in investigative journalism, targeting corruption in government and big business.

-Now freelancing, Ben has written five books, including a controversial biography of Japan’s Crown Princess Masako which was an international best-seller.
+Now freelancing, Ben has written six books, including a controversial biography of Japan’s Crown Princess Masako which was an international best-seller.
 His most recent book is about the life and times of Graham Perkin, a crusading newspaper editor.
 Read more >

 Ben spent more than 30 years working for Australiaʼs two leading broadsheets, The Age in Melbourne and the Sydney Morning Herald.
 He was a correspondent for both papers in the 1970s, 1980s and 1990s covering respectively Africa and the Middle East, East Asia and Japan.